hammey07/hammey07/README.md

 ### 🎯 Currently

+- 🏃🏽 Started working on small projects using Go Programming Language
 - 🔭 Working on: A local TypeScript / React based app to sharpen my front-end skills
 - 🌱 Learning: React, TypeScript, Testing workflows, Headless WordPress, Advanced JS
 - 🤝 Open to: Collaborations and new job opportunities